shivesh9/FinNova/README.md

-# NexaPay 2.0 — demo multi-currency wallet
+# FinNova 2.0 — demo multi-currency wallet

 NexaPay is an Android portfolio project that simulates a multi-currency wallet.
 It never authenticates against a server, handles real identity documents, or moves real money.